SrGMC/tu-aca-project/report/report.md

 First, we must describe the predictors we will use for comparison and we must take into account their descriptions when analyzing the results.
 The predictors used are the following, sorted by their year of appearance:

-1. **Local**: The Local branch predictor was introduced in 1991 by T. Y. Yeh and Y. N. Patt. in which the history of a recent branch is used to address a pattern table with saturating counters that predict a branch outcome.
+1. **Local**: The Local branch predictor was introduced in 1991 by T. Y. Yeh and Y. N. Patt [3]. in which the history of a recent branch is used to address a pattern table with saturating counters that predict a branch outcome.
-2. **Agree**: This branch predictor was introduced in June 1997 by E. Sprangle, R. S. Chappell, M. Alsup, and Y. N. Patt and is designed to improve a common issue in local branch predictors, where negative interference by different branches occur.
+2. **Agree**: This branch predictor was introduced in June 1997 by E. Sprangle, R. S. Chappell, M. Alsup, and Y. N. Patt [6] and is designed to improve a common issue in local branch predictors, where negative interference by different branches occur.
-3. **BiMode**: BiMode was introduced in December 1997 by C. C. Lee, C. K. Chen and T. N. Mudge.
+3. **BiMode**: BiMode was introduced in December 1997 by C. C. Lee, C. K. Chen and T. N. Mudge [1].
 This predictor divides the prediction tables into two halves, dynamically determines the current "mode" of the program and selects the appropriate half of the table for prediction while preserving global history-based prediction and reducing destructive aliasing.
 4. **Tournament**: This predictor is used in the Alpha 21264 processor.
-Introduced by R. E. Kessler in 1999, this predictor makes use of a hybrid approach, with a local history predictor, a global history predictor and a "chooser" that selects depending on the branch which predictor will give the best prediction.
+Introduced by R. E. Kessler [4] in 1999, this predictor makes use of a hybrid approach, with a local history predictor, a global history predictor and a "chooser" that selects depending on the branch which predictor will give the best prediction.
-5. **Perceptron**: Introduced in 2001 by D. A. Jimenez and C. Lin, this branch predictor makes use of single perceptrons, previously defined as binary classifiers to provide better accuracy with a more sophisticated learning mechanism.
+5. **Perceptron**: Introduced in 2001 by D. A. Jimenez and C. Lin [7], this branch predictor makes use of single perceptrons, previously defined as binary classifiers to provide better accuracy with a more sophisticated learning mechanism.
-6. **L-TAGE**: L-TAGE was presented in a paper by A. Seznec in 2006.
+6. **L-TAGE**: L-TAGE was presented in a paper by A. Seznec and P. Michaud [2] in 2006.
 It relies on several predictor tables indexed through independent functions of the global branch, path history and or the branch address and usually greatly outperforms the rest of the predictors in sheer performance.

 Even though _gem5_ has a lot of branch predictors implemented, we choose these predictors are they were the most significant.
 Every branch predictor was tested in their default configurations and use a similar amount of hardware resources.